-Creek View Veterinary Clinic is pleased to present our Featured Pet of the Month, Rufus!
+Creek View Veterinary Clinic is pleased to present our Featured Pet of the Month, Roxie!

 Roxie Wagoner was seen at Creek View Veterinary Clinic on September 4, 2018 for a severe case of heat stroke.
 When she arrived at the hospital, she was barely responsive.
 Dr. Correll and the rest of the Creek View team immediately began assessing and stabilizing her.
 They found that Roxie had a temperature of 109°F (normal temperature for dogs is approximately 99-102.5°F).
 She was immediately started on IV fluids and cooling measures to help get her back to a normal temperature as quickly as possible and to help avoid any long term effects.
 Thankfully, we were able to return Roxie’s temperature back to normal within approximately 30 minutes and by then she had begun to regain consciousness.
 After two days in the hospital, follow up bloodwork, and monitoring, Roxie was back to her normal self and went home where she has been doing great!

 The Wagoner’s had spent the day with workers coming and going out of their house while Roxie had been loyally following her owners wherever they went.
 Unfortunately, when one of the family members went to move a car, they did not realize that Roxie had jumped into the car with them and she was accidentally locked inside.
 Thankfully, they were quick to realize Roxie was missing and went searching for her.
 When Roxie was found locked in the hot car, her owners did a fantastic job of taking quick action by cooling her down with a bath while they found veterinary care.